-Clare Matterson is the Director of Engagement for the Natural History Museum in London.
+Clare Matterson is the Director General of the Royal Horticultural Society.
+Prior to this she was the Director of Engagement for the Natural History Museum in London.
 She served as EAT’s interim CEO from October 2017 to March 2018 and was Vice Chair of EAT’s Board of Directors from 2014 to 2017, representing the Wellcome Trust.

 Clare worked for 18 years at the Wellcome Trust as Director of Strategy and Director of Culture and Society, where she led many transformative initiatives, co-founding the London’s acclaimed venue, Wellcome Collection, and establishing the UK’s National STEM Learning Centre with the UK Government.
 She established Wellcome’s ground-breaking initiative ‘Our Planet Our Health’ with the aim to build an interdisciplinary research base on the relationship between the health of people and planet.

 Holding a Zoology degree from the University of Oxford, Clare worked at the State University of New York and as a consultant for PwC before becoming a Senior Adviser to the Dearing Review, the National Inquiry into Higher Education.